 Organizational process assets can be divided into two categories.

-The first is for processes, policies and procedures for conducting work, which include the following:
+The first is for processes, policies, and procedures for conducting work, which includes the following:

 - Standard templates